CS2103AUG2016-F09-C4/Main/docs/DeveloperGuide.md

   - Should be stored locally and should be in a human editable text file.
 The intention of this constraint is to allow advanced users to manipulate the data by editing the data file.

 - GUI
-  - Text should be font size 12.
+  - Text in text fields should be font size 12.
-  - Text should be Times New Romans.
+  - Text should be of the Roboto font style.

 - Should work on the Windows 7 or later.
 - Should work on any mainstream OS as long as it has Java 8 or higher installed.